Admission Information

 (i) Via JUPAS scheme (on the strength of HKDSE)

-• at least level 5 in English and Mathematics; and
+• at least Level 5 in English; and

 • Note: Conversion of HKDSE grades into scores: